-Beans - of some types were known in Europe and other countries, but the European explorers found many new types of these legumes which had been developed by the American Indians.
+Beans - were known in Europe and other countries, but the explorers found many new types of beans which had been developed by the American Indians.
 Most of the most common beans (Phaseolus spp.) eaten today came from the Americas.
-We know these as kidney beans, lima beans, navy beans, pinto beans, string beans, etc..
+We know these as kidney beans, lima beans, navy beans, pinto beans, string beans, and many more types.
 Runner bean vines were an important segment of the "three sisters" cultivation along with corn and squash.